Chart Color Schemes

 Coburg shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Vocational pathways account for 21.8% of qualifications among those aged 15+, with advanced diplomas at 9.7% and certificates at 12.1%.
-Educational participation is high, with 28.5% of residents currently enrolled in formal education.
+Vocational pathways make up 21.8% of qualifications among those aged 15 and above, with advanced diplomas accounting for 9.7% and certificates for 12.1%.
+Educational participation is notably high in Coburg, with 28.5% of residents currently enrolled in formal education as of the latest figures available.
 This includes 8.7% in tertiary education, 7.6% in primary education, and 5.9% pursuing secondary education.

 Frequently Asked Questions - Education